campug/learning-resources/README.rst

 **Note:** Where this page says "I" it means "Tibs", and where it says "we" or lapses into the passive voice, it may mean information from CamPUG members.

+**Important:** Need to highlight which resources are most useful to people with less experience, and which are aimed at people who already know how to program and want to learn Python.

 ----------------------------

 Tibs' original notes